joanweru/alx-system_engineering-devops/README.md

 # 0x00.
 Shell, basics

 This is a repo for the `0x00.
-Shell, basics` project
+Shell, basics` project.

 ## Learning Objectives